Nightfall (band): History

-The band had apparently split up (although no official announcement was ever made about it), yet in early 2009 Stathis Kassios (known to Efthimis Karadimas from his on stage keyboard services in the previous years) introduced American guitarist Evan Hensley to Karadimas in an effort to convince him to record some new compositions together.
+The band had apparently split up (although no official announcement was made).
+In early 2009, Stathis Kassios (known to Efthimis Karadimas from his on-stage keyboard services in the previous years) introduced American guitarist Evan Hensley to Karadimas in an effort to convince him to record some new compositions together.
 German drummer and producer Jörg Uken was already in touch with Efthimis Karadimas, and words became actions in early 2010 when this new line-up was announced.
 This new line-up and the new sound it delivered attracted American label Metal Blade Records, who offered a record deal.

 Their 2010 release, Astron Black and the Thirty Tyrants, was released on Metal Blade Records in August, 2010.
 The album was well-received, garnering high praise from numerous international critics, and included artwork by noted American cover artist Travis Smith.

 In 2011, the band added two new members to further round out their line-up: guitarist Constantine and bassist Stathis Ridis.

 After the release of their 2013 album, Cassiopeia, Nightfall went on hiatus.
 In June 2020, the band announced their return to live performances through their official Facebook page.
 The band's current line up, apart from Efthimis Karadimas on vocals and bass, includes returning members Mike Galiatsos and Kostas Kyriakopoulos on guitars, as well as Fotis Bernardo of Septicflesh fame on drums.

 In July 2020, Nightfall announced a record deal with French label Season of Mist, as well as that they are working on a new album that will be released in early 2021.
 In addition, Season of Mist has announced that it has acquired distribution rights for the band's entire Holy Records release catalog.

 Eight years after their previous album, Nightfall released "At Night We Prey" on March 5, 2021.